 Thank you for joining the JewishGen KehilaLinks project.

-Our goal is to use the power of the World Wide Web to link together resources and Jewish genealogy researchers of a particular town, city, or region.
+Our goal is to use the power of the internet to link together resources and Jewish genealogy researchers of a particular town, city, or region.

 Please don't forget that unless you have completed and returned the Donor Form your site cannot go live.
 The form can be found at: Donor Form.